lamnhan066/isolate_manager/README.md

 ## **Features**

+- A generator to generate all Workers by using the `@isolateManagerWorker` annotation.

 - An easy way to create multiple long-lived isolates for a function (keep it active to send and receive data).

 - Supports `Worker` on the Web (If the `Worker` is unavailable in the working browser or is not configured, the `Future` (and `Stream`) will be used instead).